5E7EN/KWAM/README.md

 -   `yarn install`
 -   `yarn start`

 Scan QR code in console with WhatsApp to log in.
+More information coming soon!